Awards, Funding and Financial Aid

 How to Apply for Financial Aid

-- Step 2: Check with the student services staff member who supports your program.
+Step 2: Check with the academic coordinator who supports your program.

 Your home department will select a number of applicants (based on merit or a combination of merit and need) for funding from the UNC Graduate School and the Gillings School of Global Public Health.